agvxov/vimdir/README.md

 **VIMDIRRM**
 `rm` alternative to use.
 Set this to an appropriate executable to have move-to-trash behaviour on delete.

+**NO_COLOR**
+According to the no-color convention, if this variable is set and is not empty, no colors will be printed.

 ## NOTES
 The default editor is *Vi*.